 The person representing the defense (the City and County of San Francisco) can not be a lawyer.

 Only the judge can ask you questions during your testimony, not the kind of questions you see on TV that are intended to pin you down.
 The few judges we've observed so far have listened attentively and respectfully, putting no pressure on either the plaintiff or defendant.
-Questions asked are simple.
+The questions asked (if any) are simple.

 - speak for one minute if you wish